The Transformative Classroom

 Chapter 8: Conclusion

-Douglas W. Yacek is a research fellow and lecturer in philosophy of education at Dortmund University, Germany.
+Douglas W. Yacek is a postdoctoral research fellow in philosophy of education at Dortmund University, Germany.